Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `baseObject`

+*Read-only*.
 This is similar to the object field, but is guaranteed to provide the base-most object.
 If object is an actor clone, the base actor will be given instead.

 **Returns**: